TangliziGit/CourseManageSystem/README.md

 # CourseManageSystem
-This is the OOP task, which implement some function on managing courses and users, based on java.
+This is the final OOP task and my first java project, which implement some function on managing courses and users, based on java.

 # Functions
 simple user login and permission management.